 Wildebeest migration: it’s one of the most spectacular events of the whole Africa and consists in the movement of vast numbers of the Serengeti’s wildebeest to Masai Mara National Park (and back) in search of green pasture, accompanied by large numbers of zebra, Grant’s gazelle, Thomson’s gazelle, eland and impala.
 The exact timing of the Serengeti wildebeest migration is entirely dependent upon the rainfall.
-A local guide told us that the most spectacular moment to see the migration in Masai Mara is in July and August when thousands wildebeest cross the Mara river with many predators such as lions, cheetahs and crocodiles ready to catch their preys.
+A local guide told us that the most spectacular moment to see the migration in Masai Mara is in July and August when thousands of wildebeest cross the Mara river with many predators such as lions, cheetahs and crocodiles ready to catch their preys.

 Mean of transport: a van 4×4 with the hatch rooftop with driver rented through a local agency; the vehicles with the hatch rooftop are essential for visiting the parks and have a privileged position when you spot the wildlife.

 Warning: if you rent a vehicle and self-drive, be careful and drive safe because the roads are very dangerous.
 The traffic out of the city is heavy and full of lorries and trucks.
 All the vehicles always try to overtake each other like in a crazy race.
-If you want to rent a 4×4 vehicle with the hatch rooftop, you can try with Explorer Kenya Safaris.
+If you want to rent a 4×4 vehicle with a hatch rooftop, you can try Explorer Kenya Safaris.

 Local agencies: the best way to enjoy the country and its amazing Parks is to book a tour (private or shared).
 Many local agencies also offer Budget safari sleeping in guest houses and tented camps.
 We booked our private budget safari with Africa Vision safari tour and travel.
 You can also try with Explorer Kenya Safaris, Centurion Safari, Big Time safaris, Masikio safari, Wildtouch safari, Safari Trails, Karibu Safari, Olive Safaris, Pollman’s Tour and Safari.
 Alternatively, you can look for your tour on safari booking .com

 Shared budget safari: some travel agencies also offer shared budget safari (3, 4,5,6 night).
 It’s a good choice if you travel alone since you can share the expenses with other people.
 The average price for a 6-night tour range between 800 and 900 US$ (all-inclusive).
 The tour runs differently compared with the private safari.
 After visiting a park, you always reach a specific meeting point where your driver will pick up or drop off some customers.
 In fact, you could share your vehicle with customers that have a different itinerary.
 Maybe they only visit a park, perhaps they are going to a different destination and so on.
-For example, if the first visit is Masai Mara NR, after leaving Nairobi, you’ll stop in a specific meeting point to pick customers up coming from other destinations/tour agencies and where you usually have lunch.
-After the visit of the Masai Mara, you’ll get back the same meeting point, and from here, after picking up or dropping off customers, you’ll proceed to your destination (probably changing your mean of transport).
+For example, if the first visit is Masai Mara NR, after leaving Nairobi, you’ll stop at a specific meeting point to pick customers up coming from other destinations/tour agencies and where you usually have lunch.
+After the visit to the Masai Mara, you’ll get back to the same meeting point, and from here, after picking up or dropping off customers, you’ll proceed to your destination (probably changing your mean of transport).
 The program includes the major parks like Masai Mara and Amboseli with a full day game drive and a morning game drive.
-Unfortunately, the morning game drive is not that worth.
-It’s usually only a couple of hours because the driver has to come back the meeting point at an exact time.
+Unfortunately, the morning game drive is not that worth it.
+It’s usually only a couple of hours because the driver has to come back to the meeting point at an exact time.
 Obviously, two hours in a park are nothing and you can’t spot anything.
 Anyway, safari booking.com offers a wide range of shared tours as well.